 - Mango – 2017 Boulder x Lenka litter

 - Mattie – 2017 Boulder x Lenka litter

 - Shadowfax – 2017 Boulder x Lenka litter

 - Simon – 2017 Boulder x Lenka litter

 WOW.
-That’s a lot of Barrett dogs!!!
+That’s a lot of Barrett family dogs!!!
 Should you choose to have your dog participate in his/her Futurity, BEST WISHES AND GOOD LUCK!!!

 P.S.
 When I have some more time, I’ll add a paragraph about the DUAL FUTURITY DOG. 🙂